 The following stages are used for manufacturing components made from metal powders:

-- die filling - powder drops from a feed shoe into the die cavity
+- Die filling—Powder is discharged from a feed shoe and allowed to drop into the die cavity

-- powder transfer - powder is transferred within the die and through a series of tool motions to produce a compact approaching the final shape
+- Powder transfer—Powder is shifted into the die and subjected to an array of tool motions to create a compact product that approaches the ultimate shape

-- ejection - after compaction, powder is ejected from the die
+- Ejection—Powder is expelled from the die following compaction

-The compaction, ejection and sintering stages in particular have a significant impact on the properties of the finished components.
-A knowledge of the behaviour of powders in preparation, die filling and powder transfer is important, since their packing structure and density distribution may influence later stages, and affect the integrity of the final components.
+In particular, the stages comprising compaction, ejection, and sintering have a considerable effect on the properties of the final components.
+A better understanding of the behavior of powders during preparation, die filling, and powder transfer is very crucial.
+This is because the density distribution and packing structure of these powders may affect the later stages, and influence the integrity of the finished components.

 Powder Flowability and Die Filling

-Various experimental techniques have been used to measure powder flowability in relation to die filling.
-These include:
+Numerous experimental methods have been used to quantify powder flowability with respect to die filling.
+These methods include the following:

 - Hausner ratio and Carr index (poured and tapped bulk density)

-- shear cell, which measures the yield strength of a consolidated bulk solid.
+- Shear cell (quantifies the yield strength of a consolidated bulk solid)

-While all may be useful in specific process environments, none predicts the behaviour of a powder during die filling.
+While the aforementioned methods may prove useful in certain process environments, none can predict powder behavior at the time of die filling.

-Powder behaviour is complex.
+Powder behavior is complex.
 It is influenced by a combination of physical properties and the characteristics of the processing equipment, and powder flowability cannot be expressed adequately as a single value or index.
-Die filling is a dynamic process, so any powder characterisation methods used should closely reflect the real industrial situation.
+Die filling is a dynamic process, so any powder characterization methods used should closely reflect the real industrial sitation.

-Case Study—Die Filling Behaviour of Tungsten, Aluminium and Glass Beads
+Case Study—Die Filling Behavior of Tungsten, Aluminum, and Glass Beads